eguruOdisha/FRONT-1/README.md

-this is the second page of os
+this is the permission page of os